igrishaev/farseer/README.md

 - `stub/auth-error`,

 and some others.
 Passing them will return an RPC error result.
-If you want to play the scenario when a user is not found on the server, componse the config:
+If you want to play the scenario when a user is not found on the server, compose the config:

 ~~~clojure
 (def config